Merchant Taylors’ Consolidated Charities for the Infirm

 In Category 2, we treat the financial hardship aspect as satisfied if it can reasonably be assumed that most beneficiaries are likely to be in financial hardship.
 In such cases you will help your application if you include a sentence explaining why you think it is reasonable to assume this.

 However, please remember that financial hardship is not enough for Category 2, which requires in addition that beneficiaries have mental or physical health issues or are living with a disability or developmental condition.
-Hence Merchant Taylors’ CCI will not fund programmes to help young people who are not in employment, education or training, despite financial hardship (unless, for example, most of the people on the programme are also living with a disability or diagnosed with a mental health condition).
+Hence Merchant Taylors’ CCI will not fund programmes to help young people who are not in employment, education or training (unless, for example, most of the people on the programme are living with a disability or diagnosed with a mental health condition in addition to being in financial hardship).

 (If you are looking for funding for general programmes aimed at young people who are not in employment, education or training, you may wish to check whether you would be eligible to apply instead to the Dudley and Geoffrey Cox Charitable Trust.)